named-data-iot/ndn-lite-wiki/Working-Groups-Tracking.md

 #### Plan before Dec 3
 - Zhiyi, Tianyuan: Access Control
-  Issues:
+  * Should we still need having a **dedicated access controller**, like what Wentao did before with [NDN-ACE](https://named-data.net/publications/techreports/ndn-0036-1-ndn-ace/)?
+Current boards are powerful enough to derive ECDSA keys.
+If not, we must re-design the access control part from the bottom.
-  * Should we still need having a **access controller**?
-Current board is powerful enough to derive ECDSA keys.
-I suggest using namespace under `/home/identity/ac/KEY` and `/home/identity/ac/KDK`
+  * Quick thoughts are: handshakes between producer and consumer
 - Bo: Nordic SDK 802154 Experiments
 - Yanbiao, Edward: Nordic SDK BLE Experiments